fkoolhoven/push_swap/README.md

 To solve this "puzzle" I wrote my own algorithm .
 It is a combination of a form of patience sort and a sort of merging algorithm.
 First I find the longest list of ascending numbers in stack_a and in the remaining numbers I find the longest list of descending numbers.
 I seperate these lists in a way so that stack_a is already fully sorted and stack_b will be "somewhat sorted", which will make the merging more efficient.
 Then to merge the stacks I check which number in stack_b would take the least amount of operations to move to it's correct position in stack_a.
 I merge the stacks and do a final rotation of stack_a to get the smallest number at the top.

-My algorithm was minimized the amount of moves sufficiently to pass this project with 100%.
+My algorithm minimized the amount of moves sufficiently to pass this project with 100%.

 # Important learnings